Jean-Pierre St-Louis

-Jean-Pierre St-Louis (1951 – 9 April 2020) was a Canadian photography director and videographer.
+Jean-Pierre St-Louis (1951 – 9 April 2020) was a Canadian cinematographer and videographer.

 Biography

-St-Louis began his feature film career in 1987 alongside Robert Morin and Lorraine Dufour as a photography director for Tristesse modèle réduit.
+St-Louis began his feature film career in 1987 alongside Robert Morin and Lorraine Dufour as a cinematographer for Tristesse modèle réduit.
 He collaborated in numerous other films throughout his career.
 Between 1977 and 1991, he directed several short-length and medium-length films thanks to grants from the Canada Council, such as Fait divers : elle remplace son mari par une T.V.
 (1982), Carapace: autoportrait d’un chanteur inconnu (1984), and Zapping : une histoire de salon (1991).